There are a lot of unanswered questions about chronic illness.

 Table of Contents

-- 2 11 Ways Trauma Makes Sense of Chronic Illness
+- 11 Links Between Trauma and Chronic Illness

 The traumas we experience are often invisible and can seem like just a part of ordinary life.
 But these often stressful, overwhelming or difficult events can affect us just the same.